waleboluwatife/DevOps/README.md

-This is my new DevOps project
+This is my new DevOps project.
+Enjoy my journey